pedasmith/BluetoothDeviceController/BluetoothWinUI3/Assets/HelpFiles/Planning.md

 ## Multi-hour running issues

 * The get all detail data for adverts becomes huge and barely works with notepad
-* Take a long time to catch up the adverts
+* Fixed!
+Take a long time to catch up the adverts
 * Thingy graph is out of chronological order

 # Devices

 ## Heart Rate improvements

-Make the
+UX updates to look more like other heart monitors?

 ## The cycle speed and cadence should show normal bike data instead of weird data.

-Make seperate Crank and Wheel?
+Done: Make seperate Crank and Wheel?
+Result: there's a new facde class to handle all of this.

-Actually: make a Crank, Wheel, and pulse/O2 health

 ## Air Lab has a protocol!
 And copilot knows about it